SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 | If you're using the same OAuth consumer for authentication and importing projects/reporting status to pull requests, make sure that the **This is a private consumer** box is checked and **Read** access for the **Pull requests** permission is granted.

 ### Setting your authentication settings in SonarQube
-To set your global authentication settings, navigate to **Administration > DevOps Platform Integrations** and select the **Bitbucket** tab.
-Scroll down to the **Bitbucket Authentication** section and update the following settings:
+To set your global authentication settings, navigate to **Administration > Configuration > General Settings > Authentication > Bitbucket Cloud Authentication** and update the following settings:

 - **Enabled** - set to true.
 - **OAuth consumer key** - enter the **Key** from your OAuth consumer page in Bitbucket.